 The media have had a watchful eye on this topical issue, making everyone aware of the statistics and how much less women are still being paid than men.
 Gender pay gap reporting is a positive in that it highlights the problems and allows organisations of all shapes and sizes to solve them.

 The hands-on and active approach is proving more effective than the defensive one.
 Where this is still an issue, getting it sorted and balancing it out is the best way forward.

-If you need any help with gender pay gaps in your business, please contact Clover HR today.
+If you need any help with gender pay gaps in your business or other HR issues, please contact Clover HR today.